sampollard/reduce-error/README.md

 ## Dependencies
 - [SimGrid](https://github.com/simgrid/simgrid) - preferably most recent git
   version.
 SimGrid requires cmake if building from source.
 - Boost.
-This was built with Boost 1.72.0.
 The path should be in your `CPLUS_INCLUDE_PATH`.
 I did this by installing via spack then executing `module load boost-1.<tab complete>`.
-The important thing is you have
 - [MPFR](https://www.mpfr.org/) - this is needed for Boost's multiprecision C++ interface.
 I installed via spack then `module load mpfr-<tab complete>`